therightstuff/aws-cdk-js-dev-guide/README.md

 });
 ```

 NOTE: This project defines an origin per stack in the `lib/stages.json` file, which requires a modification to the `AwsStack` signature.
-This is not at all necessary, you should configure it in any way that suits your purposes.
+This is not a CDK requirement, you should configure it in any way that suits your purposes.

 For more details see [https://docs.aws.amazon.com/cdk/api/latest/docs/aws-apigateway-readme.html](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-apigateway-readme.html) and [https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-apigateway.CorsOptions.html](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-apigateway.CorsOptions.html).